flexiblepower/defpi-documentation/getting-def-pi-up-and-running/running-def-pi-on-linux.md

 docker-compose up
 ```

-Now the web-based interface is accessible at [http://localhost:84/](http://localhost:84/)
+Now the web-based interface is accessible at [http://localhost:84/](http://localhost:84/).
+By default a user will be created with the name *admin* and password *admin*.

 ## Step 5: Categorize unidentified nodes